The 18 regionalized Land Systems are grouped according to the overarching system from a

 speculative land holding, pastoralism, forestry, private conservation, community conservation, and mining.

-For 2000, Irrigated cropping (LS2) and Dairy production (LS6) are not shown as they were not mapped for that time.
+For the years 2000 and 1985, some layers are not shown as they were not mapped for those time periods.